 Can I require my employees to have the vaccine?

 Under the Health and Safety at Work Act 1974, employers have a duty to take all reasonably practicable steps to ensure the health, safety and welfare of their staff.
-However, it is not likely that this will include, for all employers, the requirement of all employees to have the vaccine.
+However, it is not likely that this will include, for all employers, the requirement for all employees to have the vaccine.

 A less intrusive method of implementing a policy that requires employees to have the vaccine may still carry human rights implications as well as risks from an employment rights perspective which are covered in this guidance note.